 Covering an area or 400 square miles, the Costa Tropical has a population of 120,000 inhabitants.

 The Costa Tropical & Sierra Nevada

-This is great for visiting holidaymakers for two reasons, the first being its beaches and attractions are less crowded, and the second is the town’s cafes, tapas bars and restaurants have an abundance of wonderful fresh produce and delicious seafood to choose from which goes into the fine cuisine offered in the numerous fantastic eateries in town.
+These establishments always have plenty of fresh produce and seafood to choose from.
+The local produce goes into the fine cuisine offered in the many eateries in town.
 Such is the bounty of Motril’s produce, most of the tapas bars can even afford to offer a free tapas with your drink order!